CloudVE/djcloudbridge/README.rst

 highly advised.

-To get started, simply register the provider connection information under the relevant cloud model (e.g. AWS, Azure, GCE, OpenStack) in Django Admin.
+To get started, simply register the provider connection information under the relevant cloud model (e.g. AWS, Azure, GCP, OpenStack) in Django Admin.
 Then create a User Profile under the User Profile model.
 Finally, use the API browser at http://localhost:8000/clouds to view the cloud you registered and interact with cloud resources for that provider.